Lattice. a guide.

 2. agents claim and execute

-tell your agent to advance. in Claude Code: /lattice-advance. or just "advance the project." the agent:
+tell your agent to advance. in Claude Code: /lattice teaches the full lifecycle. or just say "advance the project." the agent:

 • claims the highest-priority available task